-No, but you must have completed your PhD at a research organisation that is part of a DTP.
-A list of these eligible organisations can be found here:
+No, but you must have completed your PhD at a UK research organisation.

 Do I have to have been an ESRC-funded student?

 No, you don't have to have been an ESRC-funded student in order to apply.

 Can I apply if I have completed a professional doctorate?